(If you are interested in participating in the Our Solar Siblings project, please contact Michael Fitzgerald)

 Ross Cutts is an International Baccalaureate and HSC Physics teacher at St. Paul’s Grammar School, Cranebrook, New South Wales.
 He heads up Moodle administration for Our Solar Siblings, ensuring that students and staff can access current data quickly and easily.
 Ross has taught in a range of schools and has lectured at University in Astronomy and Physics.
 He has been a teacher trainer for Our Solar Siblings over the past few years.
 Ross currently uses Our Solar Siblings to enthuse and motivate his students in Years 10, 11 and 12.
 Many of his students do extra astrophysics research which has a positive influence on their choice of university studies.
 He is also a keen long distance cyclist.

-Saeed Salimpour has a background in Physics focusing on Astronomy/Astrophysics & Fluid physics, Design, Photography & Multimedia, and currently studying for his Masters in Teaching & Education.
+Saeed Salimpour has a background in Physics focusing on Astronomy/Astrophysics & Fluid physics, Design, Photography & Multimedia, and currently a PhD candidate researching Astronomy Education, with a focus on Cosmology Education, Data Visualisation, VR/AR and the interface between Science and Art.
 Saeed has spent the better part of a decade making fundamental physics and astronomy accessible to everyone, irrespective of their background.
 His goal has been to find new ways of simplifying some of the complex concepts in science and presenting current research to a non-technical audience, whilst working at the interface of science, art and education.
 He believes in “being curious for the sake of finding things out!”.
 Saeed contributes in numerous and countless ways to Our Solar Siblings, but his biggest visible contribution is the design of the curriculum materials and manuals.